- Delphix Managed Backups, where the Delphix Engine schedules and initiates the backups from the source database, and captures them

-When the checkbox for Delphix Managed Backups is left unchecked (default), the Delphix Engine will rely on the source database to create backups that the Delphix Engine will use to keep the dSource in sync with the source database.
+When the Delphix Managed Backups option is left unchecked (default), the Delphix Engine will initiate a backup only when the user selects to initiate a COPY_ONLY full backup that the Delphix Engine will use to keep the dSource in sync with the source database.

 For the initial load of the dSource, you can choose one of the following:

 - have the Delphix Engine initiate a COPY_ONLY full backup

 - use the most-recent existing full or differential backup (default)

 - use a specific existing full or differential backup identified by its

 If the source database is using a simple recovery model, using a new full COPY_ONLY backup initiated by the Delphix Engine is not supported for the initial load of a dSource.